 SI Study Groups

 ASU students have access to SI services.
-All SI sessions will be livestreamed.
-Please see the SI Schedule for livestream dates, times, and the Zoom links.
+All SI sessions will be livestreamed and some with an in-person component.
+Please see the SI Schedule for dates, times, and the links to sessions.

 Supplemental Instruction (SI) was created as an academic support model which uses peer-facilitated, collaborative group sessions to improve student retention.
 In an effort to improve student success rates in courses that traditionally have high rates of Ds, Es and Withdrawals (DEWs) at Arizona State University (ASU), University Academic Success Programs (UASP) offers colleges/departments the opportunity to work in partnership through the Supplemental Instruction program.